 The High School Mentorship Program is designed to encourage high academic achievement and introduce students to career opportunities in a wide variety of biomedical science-related fields and institutional support-related areas excluding patient contact.

-Students will be accepted for mentorships with Mayo Clinic personnel only from schools that have mentorship programs registered with Recruitment Strategies — Human Resources as well as through Mayo Clinic's efforts with the Rochester Area Math Science Partnership.
+Students will be accepted for mentorships with Mayo Clinic personnel only from schools that have mentorship programs registered with Human Resources Workforce Development as well as through Mayo Clinic's efforts with the Rochester Area Math Science Partnership.

 To register a program, the school must submit a copy of the organization plan for their mentorship program to Mayo, and the school must have an identified education coordinator for the mentorship program who will supervise all aspects of each student's mentorship.